Choosing a web hosting service can be difficult considering the number of options available.

 Selecting a hosting company can be difficult and complex as there are many things that you need to consider.
 On top of that, it’s not easy reading every review for every hosting company available online.

 As per our review, SiteGround scored an 8 out of 11 with Bluehost scoring a 1 out of 11 and 2 Tie.
 SiteGround came up as the clear winner because:

 - Superior Support

 Between the two, SiteGround clearly has a better support system.
 Queries are answered almost immediately.

 The staff is also made of expert individuals that can assist you with most of the problems you’ll encounter while hosting.
 On top of that, they also offer on-boarding assistance and free site migrations.

 - Value for Money Hosting Plans

-When comparing the managed WordPress hosting plans between the two, it’s clear that SiteGround is cheaper.
+When comparing the hosting plans between the two, it’s clear that SiteGround is cheaper considering the features it offers.

 You need to note that the shared hosting plans offered by Bluehost are not managed WordPress hosting plans.
 They aren’t made/customized especially for WordPress.